 The buddy system solves most of these problems.
 Searching for a block of the proper size is efficient, merging adjacent free blocks is simple, and no tag or other information fields need be stored within reserved blocks.
-The buddy system assumes that memory is of size $2^N$ for some integer N. Both free and reserved blocks will always be of size $2^k$ for $k \le N$ .
+The buddy system assumes that memory is of size 2^N for some integer N. Both free and reserved blocks will always be of size 2^k for $k \leq N$.
 At any given time, there might be both free and reserved blocks of various sizes.
 The buddy system keeps a separate list for free blocks of each size.
 There can be at most N such lists, because there can only be N distinct block sizes.

-When a request comes in for m words, we first determine the smallest value of k such that $2^k \ge m$ .
-A block of size $2^k$ is selected from the free list for that block size if one exists.
-The buddy system does not worry about internal fragmentation: The entire block of size $2^k$ is allocated.
+When a request comes in for m words, we first determine the smallest value of k such that $2^k \ge m$.
+A block of size 2^k is selected from the free list for that block size if one exists.
+The buddy system does not worry about internal fragmentation: The entire block of size 2^k is allocated.

-If no block of size $2^k$ exists, the next larger block is located.
-This block is split in half (repeatedly if necessary) until the desired block of size $2^k$ is created.
+If no block of size 2^k exists, the next larger block is located.
+This block is split in half (repeatedly if necessary) until the desired block of size 2^k is created.
 Any other blocks generated as a by-product of this splitting process are placed on the appropriate freelists.